Foul Mudammas – A Healthy Vegan Food Affair!

 Get My Favorite Recipe

-Foul mudammas is traditionally served for Jordanian breakfast, along with warm pita bread and fresh vegetables like tomatoes, cucumbers, and onions.
-However, it can be enjoyed as a hearty and satisfying meal at any time of day.
+Traditionally, foul mudammas is served as part of a Middle Eastern breakfast spread, alongside other favorites like hummus shakshuka, accompanied by warm pita bread or taboon bread and fresh vegetables like tomatoes, cucumbers, and onions, foul mudammas can be enjoyed as a hearty and satisfying meal at any time of day.

 Tips to Make the Best Foul Mudammas

-• There are plenty of excellent brands of fava beans on the market.
+• Using Quality Fava Beans: You can use canned fava beans for this dish, but drain and rinse them to remove some sodium, making the process easier.
+There are plenty of excellent brands of fava beans available on the market.
 You can also find them on Amazon if not in your local grocery store.

-• If you are using dry beans, Soak the dried fava beans overnight in plenty of water to help soften them before cooking.
+• Preparing Dry Fava Beans: If you opt for dry fava beans, soak them overnight in plenty of water to help soften them before cooking.
+This step is crucial for achieving the desired creamy texture in your foul mudammas.

-• When mashing the fava beans, leave some beans whole for added texture.
+• Texture Variation: When mashing the fava beans, consider leaving some beans whole for added texture in the final dish.
+It can add a delightful contrast to the velvety consistency.

 Preparation